Opikenobi/dynamic-react-website/README.md

 pm2 start npm --name "dynamic-react-website" -- start
 ```

+Make sure to run `npm run build` after every change you've made to the website and restart the application with `pm2 restart npm "dynamic-react-website"`

 As a webproxy I'm using nginx to provide SSL-Encryption.
 There are enough walktroughs here, so I won't get into much detail regarding that.

 ## Directory Structure